unovue/radix-vue/docs/content/components/combobox.md

 ### Separator

-Used to visually separate items in the Select
+Used to visually separate items in the Combobox

 <PropsTable
   :data="[